Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/wooCommerce_INS.md

     'lastname'=>$user->last_name,
     'role'=>$user->roles
     ```
     in data object and update the file.

-10. To get the tracking details for order status template install "YITH WooCommerce Order & Shipment Tracking" plugin.

 **Allow Users to Authorize the Integration**